|The Frankfurt-Tipp rating:|

 Léonard (Vincent Macaigne) used to be a really good writer.
-But the time seems to be long gone.
-Now he is writing novels in which he more or less obviously deals with his own life and his love affairs.
-This does not only entail unpleasant questions during readings.
-His publisher Alain (Guillaume Canet) is not very enthusiastic about Léonard's style and doesn't want to publish his latest manuscript anymore.
-In addition, Alain has completely different problems: his publishing house is experiencing a digitalization mania and it is Alain of all people, who still believes in the classic book, who is supposed to help the attractive Laure (Christa Théret) lead the publishing house into the future.
-Alain's wife Selena (Juliette Binoche), on the other hand, likes Léonard's latest book - perhaps also because she finds herself in it.
-After all, she has had an affair with the author of the lines for some time now…
+But it seems that time has long since passed.
+Now he writes novels in which he more or less obviously processes his own life and his love affairs.
+This not only brings unpleasant questions at readings.
+His publisher Alain (Guillaume Canet) is meanwhile also not very enthusiastic about Léonard's style and does not want to publish his latest manuscript at all.
+In addition, Alain has completely different problems: in his publishing house the digitalization mania is spreading and Alain, of all people, who still believes in the classic book, is supposed to help the attractive Laure (Christa Théret) to lead the publishing house into the future.
+Alain's wife Selena (Juliette Binoche), on the other hand, likes Léonard's latest book - perhaps because she finds herself in it.
+After all, she has been having an affair with the author of the lines for some time.

-The plot consists of several short snapshots in which different characters of the ensemble meet and exchange their points of view.
-That's usually written very cleverly and wittily, but it also encourages reflection and discussion.
-However, there is simply a lack of clear structure and a stirring story to keep all the amusing word battles together.
-Sure, strictly speaking, there's a storyline.
-However, this is so thinly constructed that the film would collapse completely without the support of the good dialogues.
+The plot consists of several short snapshots in which different characters of the ensemble clash and exchange their points of view.
+For the most part, this is very clever and witty writing, while also provoking thought and discussion.
+However, it simply lacks a clearly discernible structure and a rousing story by which to hold all the amusing exchanges of words together.
+Sure, strictly speaking, there is a plot framework.
+However, this is so thinly constructed that the film would completely collapse without the support of the good dialogues.

 Good actors, a relevant message and the wonderfully written dialogues - which have also been convincingly translated into German - make Between the Lines, despite some lengths and dramaturgical weaknesses, a film really worth seeing for lovers of French arthouse cinema.
 For everyone else, however, the almost two-hour-long battles of words might be a bit too exhausting in the long run.

 An article by Frankfurt-Tipp